 Will The Subscribed Users Have To Subscribe Again?

-No, your subscribed users need not subscribe again.
-Your push notification subscribed users will be migrated to the PushEngage platform.
+No, your subscribed users need not get the optin for subscription again.
+Your push notification subscribed users will be migrated to the PushEngage platform automatically.
 You will be able to send notifications to them from your new platform.

 Where Will The New Subscription Happen?

 All the new subscriptions will happen on your new platform.
-Once you update the manifest.json and service-worker file, the subscription will happen as usual.
+Once you update the service-worker file, the subscription will happen as usual.
 New users will be prompted with the Push Notification Opt-In.
 Once they allow they will get added to your subscribers' list.
 You can select from different push notification opt-in that suit your website.

 My service-worker File Has Different Name.
 What To Do?

 Different vendors give names to the service-worker file.
 If your old service-worker name is the same as the new one, then just replace the content of the old file with the new one.
 If the service-worker name is different, then you can remove the old file or leave it.
 Since you will be using a new service-worker file which has a different name from the old one, it will work fine.

 Can I send a notification immediately after an import?